 we scoff openly at them and say "that will never work?"
 Personally, I

-find it not wise to scoff openly at officers, but your experience may be
+find it not wise to scoff openly at managers and directors and VPs of whatever, but your experience may be

 different than mine.